Other Exercises

 And I ask you now, tell me what would you do

-I've traveled around I've all over this world
+I've around I've been all over world

-Boys I ain't never nothin' a galway girl
+I ain't seen nothin' a galway

 Of a day -i-ay-i-ay